TheGeneticsGuy/Guild-Roster-Manager/GRM - To Do List.md

 * In the GRM menu, have a list of mains and when you mouseover it shows all the alts.

-* Titan Panel plugin support
+* Titan Panel plugin support ahs been requested

 * Merge multiple connected guilds to make them appear as 1 guild.
 This will only be a front end UI, but do it sort of how the cross-guild chat works. -- This will probably be a bit complicated as so much is integrated into actions that will only be doable with that current guild.
+This is not high priority for me, but I like the suggestion.

 * Control-click a player's name in chat to open the guild roster - or just clickable player names